T-Systems-MMS/hyperledger-avalon-scone/README.md

 _CAS image is not available in SCONE free tier, hence the user must upgrade to Standard or Business edition if private CAS is desired in the cluster._

-To build Hyperledger Avalon, follow instructions in the [build document](BUILD.md).
+To build Hyperledger Avalon with SCONE, follow instructions in the [build document](BUILD.md).

 ## Documentation